jamesmeneghello/pynab/README.md

 This means that your config.py is out of date.
 Re-copy config.sample.py and re-enter your details.
 Generally speaking this should become less of a problem as time goes on - only new features require new config options, and the project is mostly in bugfix mode at the moment.

+- I get an error "cannot import regex" or something similar!

+Re-run `pip3 install -r requirements.txt`.
+You're missing some libraries that we use.

 - Start.py keeps failing with some kind of EOFError or just some random error.